Communities of Intercultural Learning (CoIL) in Boston, Massachusetts (U.S.A.)

 Learning, Discovery and Fun in the Hub

-All seminars are conducted at Bunker Hill Community College, which is located in historic Charlestown not far from downtown Boston.
+Ideal CoIL Boston participants include high school students (junior and senior level), university students, and education travel groups.
+All seminars are conducted at Bunker Hill Community College, which is located in historic Charlestown and a few station T stops from downtown Boston.
 Originally a Puritan city during the colonial era and founded in 1628, Charlestown is a nice neighborhood made up of middle-class, upper-middle class, housing projects and a large working class Irish-American demographic.
 Seminars in the morning are generally followed by lunch and afternoon excursions in the city.

 CoIL Boston can be experienced in one, two, three, four, or more weeks.
 Students follow a prescribed, well-planned itinerary.
 If your program agenda includes sightseeing trips, our BHCC students will chaperone your students to their trip destination.
 This allows your students to interact with our students in an informal setting.
 At the conclusion of academic day at the college, students have free time to engage in the life of college such as participate in a student club, work out at the Fitness Center, sightsee in the city, shop, or return to their host families.
 Each participant will receive a certificate of completion at the conclusion of the study tour.

 About Boston, Massachusetts